butaixianran/DazToBlender/README.md

 # Daz To Blender 3.0 fixed version

-**This is a fork to do some update.**
+**This is fork did some really good updates, have a try.**

-**The main update is to allow you export Daz model from Blender with all textures correctly.
-So, you can use Blender as a Daz Bridge for all 3D tools.**
+**This updated version allow you to export Daz model from Blender with all textures correctly.
+Then, you can use Blender as a Daz Bridge for all 3D tools.
+So you do not need any other bridge any more.**

-Then you don't need any other Daz Bridge anymore, even Daz won't update any bridge, you still can export Daz model into any 3D tools by Blender.

 ## Updated Feature:
 ### Daz Script
 * Handle high heel.
-If you use this script, you don't need to check "High Heel" in Blender's addon when importing a character.
+(If you use this script, you don't need to check "High Heel" in Blender's addon when importing a character.)

 ### Blender Addon
+#### New Feature
-* **Allow Importing Pose by selecting Tip Image file**
+* **Importing Pose by selecting Tip Image file**
-* **Now it can import animation from .duf file**, animation will be on a new NLA tracker as a clip
+* **Importing animation from .duf file**, animation will be on a new NLA tracker as a clip
-* Fixed issues by blender 3.0 break change
-* Fixed a big issue when importing pose.
-Now you can import poses without problem
+* **Merge eyelashes into body mesh**, so you can export morphs from blender to other 3D tools.
 * Try to set position and rotation for env props like lights.
-* Merge eyelashes into body mesh, so you can export morphs from blender to other 3D tools.
 * **Re-write material function, now it converts Daz's shader to Principled BSDF shader.
-So you can export all textures when exporting it from blender.**
+So you can export all textures from blender.**
-* Fixed node arranging function for Principled shader
 * Calculate Dual Lobe Specular as it should be, to convert a better Specular and Roughness value.
-* Add options for importing:
+* **A lot of new options for importing:**
   - Use Principled shader: Uncheck to use iray shader
   - **High Heel: check to ignore feet rotation for high heel, also works when importing pose.**
   - Rotation Limit: Uncheck to turn off(mute) rotation limit after importing.
-Notice: some pose may need it.
-  - Keep Limit on Twist Bone: check to keep twist bone's rotation limit, but turn off other bones'
+  - **Keep Limit on Twist Bone:** check to keep twist bone's rotation limit, but turn off other bones' limit
   - Custom Shape: Check to use custom shapes for bones
   - Use Drivers: Check to use drivers for morphs(shape keys on mesh).
 There are some bugs in those drivers expressions, it's your choice.
   - Convert Bump map into Normal map: It is very very slow, and converted Normal map file size is very very big.
 Only use it if you have to.
-  - SSS Rate: Rate between Principled Subsurface and Daz's Translucency Weight
+  - **SSS Rate:** Rate between Principled Subsurface and Daz's Translucency Weight

+#### Bug fix
+* Fixed issues by blender 3.0 break change
+* Fixed a big issue when importing pose.
+Now you can import poses without problem
+* Fixed node arranging function for Principled shader

 ## Notice
 ### EyeClosed shape key